Naamio/naamio/docs/structure.md

         </td>
     </tr>
     <tr>
-        <td>themes</td>
+        <td>_stencils</td>
         <td>
-            The themes folder allows the designer to select a single theme when running <code>Naamio</code>.
-If only one theme exists within this folder, then that theme is selected by default.
-No further configuration is necessary.
-However, if a designer wishes to design a new theme, whilst retaining an older theme until finished, then both can exist in parallel, with one being set on the live environment, and the other being set on the local host.
+            The stencils folder allows the designer to deploy a single theme, consisting of multiple components, when running <code>Naamio</code>.
+            No further configuration is necessary. <code>layouts</code> is used for master stencils, and <code>partials</code> is used for individual sections of stencils.
         </td>
     </tr>
 </table>